- Academic Programs

 Welcome to the Department of English.

-We offer the Bachelor of Arts and Master of Arts in English.
-These programs prepare graduates to be literate, perceptive, and competent readers and writers who are informed about their literary heritage and who are responsive to our culture and its needs.
+Our BA and MA programs in English prepare graduates to be literate, perceptive, and competent readers and writers who are informed about their literary heritage and who are responsive to our culture and its needs.
 Our graduates have been highly successful in pursuing advanced degrees and careers in a wide range of fields, including teaching, administration, law, and corporate communications.